IBM-Cloud/docs/services/mobilepush/c_cordova_enable.md

 	```
 	BMSClient.initialize("https://myapp.mybluemix.net","abcd1234-abcd-1234-abcd-abcd1234abcd");
 	```
 1. Modify the code snippet to use your Bluemix Route and appGUID parameters.
-Click the **Mobile Options** link in your Bluemix Application Dashboard to get the application Route and App GUID.
+Click the **Mobile Options** link in your Push Dashboard to get the the app Route, App GUID and client Secret.
 Use the Route and App GUID values as your parameters in your `BMSClient.initialize` code snippet.

 	**Note**: If you have created a Cordova app using the Cordova CLI, for example, Cordova create app-name command, put this Javascript code in the **index.js** file, after the `app.receivedEvent` function within the `onDeviceReady: function()` function to initialize the BMS client.